 This is the perfect recipe for Sunday brunch, Christmas breakfast (our tradition), or to make ahead for quick-and-easy breakfasts for the week.
 While on The 21-Day Sugar Detox, this has been a great option for my husband and I. Let me know what you think!

-8 slices of pasture-raised bacon, cooked and chopped
+- 8 slices pasture-raised bacon cooked and chopped

 - Sauté the bell peppers and onions in a skillet with the butter.

 - Crack the eggs into a bowl and scramble.
 Season with sea salt, pepper, red pepper flakes, and garlic.